-Responsibility accounting is the system of gathering and reporting revenues and costs by areas of responsibility.
+Responsibility accounting is a system that involves identifying responsibility centers and their objectives, developing performance measurement schemes, and preparing and analyzing performance reports of the responsibility centers.
+Responsibility accounting involves gathering and reporting revenues and costs by areas of responsibility.

 Advantages of Responsibility Accounting